Additionally, the Olympic Charter declares:

 The integrity of tournaments and international anti-doping rules are also completely disregarded by the Russian authorities.
 This government was linked to the widespread doping scheme at the 2014 Olympic Winter Games in Sochi and, subsequently, to the manipulation of anti-doping measures.

 The World Anti-Doping Agency (WADA) stated only last week that it is "continuously concerned about Russia's plans to host the Friendship Games, an unofficial event, in September 2024."
 It is especially concerning that competitors' health and fairness may be jeopardised because the competition will not be governed by the World Anti-Doping Code (Code).
-WADA requests that all Code Signatories proceed with care and refrain from endorsing this event, as the Agency is unable to verify the existence of any anti-doping programme.
-This stance is supported by the facts that Russia's National Anti-Doping Agency (RUSADA) does not currently comply with the Code, that Russia does not now have a laboratory recognised by WADA, and that public confidence in the country's anti-doping framework is very poor.
+WADA requests that all Code Signatories proceed with care and refrain from endorsing this event, as the agency is unable to verify the existence of any anti-doping programme.
+This stance is supported by the facts that Russia's National Anti-Doping Agency (RUSADA) does not currently comply with the Code, that Russia does not now have a laboratory recognised by WADA, and that public confidence in the country's anti-doping framework is worse.

 Read More: